RanchoTao/RanchoTao/README.md

 I am a passionate self-taught full-stack developer, open source maintainer, and contributor.

-If you like any of my projects or would like to support my work, please consider becoming my sponsor.
-This will give me great motivation to continue maintaining my projects and contributing to the open source community.
+If you are affiliated with Tsinghua University and you like any of my projects or would like to support me, please consider recommending me for admission to Tsinghua University's graduate program.
+This would give me tremendous motivation to achieve even better results.

+I will continue to maintain my projects and contribute to the open source community.

-I am trying to make the world a better place!
+I am working hard to make the world a better place!

-Thank you so much for your support!
+Thank you very much for your support!

 -  I’m currently learning Image generation and scene generation methods based on large models
 -  How to reach me: RanchoTao@gmail.com